michael-hamilton/Quartz/README.md

 # Quartz
-Quartz web framework is a frontend, responsive web framework designed to make developing web applications easier.
+Quartz is a lightweight frontend web framework that is designed to make the frontend of web application development easy.

+# Status
+Quartz is currently in development.